ros101/ros101-ros101.github.io/secure/unit8/truecrypt.md

 ---
 # Truecrypt report

+TrueCrypt was one of the best commonly available cryptographic applications.
+It supported some of the most robust algorithms of that period to create encrypted volumes and disk partitions on Linux, Windows, and Mac (Kościelny et al., 2013).
+The project was discontinued in 2014 and the maintainer suggested moving to different solutions (Truecrypt, 2014).
+The community wondered about the reasons behind the end of the project (Goodin, 2014), and independent researchers audited the code revealing the presence of some vulnerabilities.

 Junestam & Guigo (2014) report 4 medium, 4 low, and 3 informational vulnerabilities with a general low level in the code quality.

 The biggest risk comes from the a weak key.
 The chosen algorithm is not very robust and TrueCrypt does not use enough iterations making brute force attacks possible.
 The report does not provide an estimation the necessary time to carry out this attack.